scienmanas/CertiMailer/README.md

 - [x] Automatic checking of python, pip and dependencies, the shell script is configured in such a way it will itself install the missing package.
 - [x] Notify whether all have been mailed or not at last.
 - [X] Multiple inputs taken for customization of printing parametrs e.g.: Printing dates, competitions, names.
+- [x] Support for Windows, Linux and Mac systems.

 ## Demo Videos